LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

               If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range.
-  --colorspace-fallback
+  --use-colorspace-fallback
               Swap the swapchain color space if unsupported by replay device.
               Check if color space is not supported by replay device and fallback to VK_COLOR_SPACE_SRGB_NONLINEAR_KHR.
 ```